-A half century of participating in and coaching sports, was the perfect training ground for Blake Ferris to perfect her skills on proper joint and muscle alignment.
+A half century of participating in and coaching sports was the perfect training ground for Blake Ferris to perfect her skills on proper joint and muscle alignment.
 Numerous injuries during her own fitness career sent her down the path of learning more about anatomy, movement, corrective exercise, self-myofascial release (SMR) and preventing injuries.
-She is always hunt for more knowledge about kinesiology and functional aging.
+She is always seeking out more knowledge about kinesiology and functional aging.

 Blake knows very well what it is like to become frail and lose your independence.
-In the early aughts, she developed a neuroimmune disorder after being sick with a virus.
+In the early aughts, she developed a neuroimmune disorder after being sick with a virus—much like those with Long-COVID.
 She went form being extremely active with multiple recreational sports to being bed-ridden for months.
 She as was unable to walk or stand for more than a few minutes.
-The mysterious disorder confounded family and friends who thought tough love would motivate her to get up and get out into the world.
-She slowly worked to regain stamina for everyday activities like dressing, bathing, cooking and cleaning.
+The mysterious disorder confounded family and friends who thought tough love would motivate her to get up and get back out into the world.
+She slowly worked to regain her stamina for everyday activities like dressing, bathing, cooking, and cleaning.
 It took her nearly 10 years to find the right balance between being active and getting regular rest to avoid reoccurring, weeks-long bouts of debilitating symptoms.
-As she become more stable, she started working with a personal trainer—Joy Fletcher, in fact—to slowly rebuild her endurance, balance and stamina.
-They worked together on exercises to broaden her sphere of living.
+As she become more stable, she started working with a personal trainer—Joy Fletcher, in fact—to slowly rebuild her endurance, balance and stamina to broaden her sphere of living.
 Eventually, with the encouragement of other personal trainers, she became a certified personal trainer who focuses on decreasing limitations and increasing dedication to personal goals in fitness.

-Proudly admitting she does not fit the typical personal trainer appearance, Blake is an inspiration to others in our no-judgement community.
-She incorporates the most creative and fun, up-to-date, result-driven exercise routines to every class she teaches and every personal training session she leads.
+As a plus-sized trainer, Blake is an inspiration to others in our no-judgement community.
+She incorporates the most creative and fun, up-to-date, results-driven exercise routines to every class she teaches and every personal training session she leads.
 Her dedicated clients rave about their increased overall strength, more stable core, better balance, and feeling more agile while they experience less pain and stiffness in their daily lives.

 Other notable accomplishments: